jibel/git-download-stats/README.md

 # GitHub Download Statistics

-A Go program that fetches and displays download statistics for release artifacts from GitHub projects.
+A Go program that fetches, displays, and stores GitHub release download statistics in an SQLite database with full history tracking.

 ## Features

-- Fetch download statistics for all releases of a GitHub project
+- 📊 Fetch download statistics for all releases of a GitHub project
+- 💾 Store statistics in SQLite database with timestamps for historical analysis
-- Display detailed information about release artifacts
+- 📦 Display detailed information about release artifacts
-- Support for GitHub API authentication (higher rate limits)
+- 🔐 Support for GitHub API authentication (higher rate limits)
-- Show total downloads across all releases
+- 📈 Track download trends over time
+- 🔍 Query and compare statistics across different time periods
+- 📑 Multiple commands for different use cases

 ## Installation

 ### Prerequisites

-- Go 1.25 or later
+- Go 1.21 or later
 - (Optional) GitHub personal access token for authenticated requests

 ### Build